spaceraccoon/from-day-zero-to-zero-day/README.md

 * Some versions of Semgrep may error out on the examples with messages like `Syntax error at line expat/lib/xmlparse.c`.
 You can use the version **1.80.0** to avoid this issue; install it with `python3 -m pip install semgrep==1.80.0` or follow the instructions at https://semgrep.dev/docs/kb/semgrep-code/run-specific-version depending on your installation method.
 To get the exact same output as that in the book, use version **1.36.0**.
 Thanks @0xFA7E!

+### Chapter 05

+* FreshTomato's website no longer hosts older versions used in the examples.
+As such, a copy has been added to this repo.
+Thanks @jbmls!

 ### Chapter 06

 * A newer Ghidra plugin, [Cartographer](https://github.com/nccgroup/Cartographer), supports the drcov version 3 format and is a decent alternative to Lightkeeper used in the book, which only supports version 2.
 Always keep your toolbox updated!
 Thanks @phordiienko!